-Low cost Arduino based sensors equipment with multiple environmental sensors for air temperature and humidity, atmospheric pressure will be used.
+Low-cost Arduino based sensors equipment with multiple environmental sensors for air temperature and humidity, atmospheric pressure will be used.

 Data stored on the device can be downloaded later to a PC using the USB cable and software provided with the monitor.

-Figure 2-11 Various Sensors (My Weatherbox, Elitech, Arduino based low cost sensors) MEASUREMENTS Surface temperature, air temperature, relative humidity, wind velocity and direction (at selected locations) will be measured and recorded hourly (at least) of the five days on which temperatures are forecast to be highest during that month.
-If there is safety or working environment restrictions exist for study sites, then these measurements will be taken once every four weeks over the summer months (May-September) at multiple pre-determined (fixed) points at each NBS study site selected for this type of monitoring and at paired control study sites.
+Figure 2-11 Various Sensors (My Weatherbox, Elitech, Arduino based low-cost sensors)

+Surface temperature, air temperature, relative humidity, wind velocity and direction (at selected locations) will be measured and recorded hourly (at least) of the five days on which temperatures are forecast to be highest during that month.

+If there are safety or working environment restrictions exist for study sites, then these measurements will be taken once every four weeks over the summer months (May-September) at multiple pre-determined (fixed) points at each NBS study site selected for this type of monitoring and at paired control study sites.
 Temperature measurements at each study site will be taken between 1200 and 17.00 hours and few night hour measurements on one of the five days on which temperatures are forecast to be highest during that month.

-UNIT OF MEASUREMENT Temperature in °C, relative humidity in % and wind velocity m/s.
+The temperature in °C, relative humidity in % and wind velocity m/s.

-CALIBRATION / VERIFICATION Calibration/verification at laboratory.
+Calibration/verification at laboratory.